RevenueCat/purchases-capacitor/.github/pull_request_template.md

-Thank you for contributing to XXXXX.
+Thank you for contributing to RevenueCat/purchases-capacitor.
 Before pressing the "Create Pull Request" button, please provide the following:

   - [ ] A description about what and why you are contributing, even if it's trivial.